percona/pxc_scheduler_handler/README.md

 If not we will return nil to indicate the program must exit given either there is already another node holding the lock or this node is not in a good state to acquire a lock.
 All the DB operations are done connecting locally to the ProxySQL node running the scheduler.

-Interestingly ProxySQL has not clue if a ProxySQL nodes ur down.
-Or at least is not reported in the proxysql_server tables or any stats table
-Given that we check if nodes are reachable opening a connection and closing it.

 Find lock method review all the nodes existing in the Proxysql for an active Lock it checks only nodes that are reachable.
 Checks for:
 - an existing lock locally